 João do Janela, as he was known, later responded to the ‘provocation’ with the construction of a richly decorated family tomb, with his back to Camilo’s, with access only through the churchyard through a private staircase.

-No one knows for sure how the dispute began, what is known, and it is said, is that even dogs did not go out on the street.
+No one knows for sure how the dispute started, what is known, and it is said, is that not even the dogs got along on the street.

 The casarão (big house), as it is known in the village of Codessoso, of seigniorial type, took ten years to rise and the ancients say that it has as many doors and windows as days a year.